How to Build Bigger Triceps

 Overhead Extensions

-Overhead extensions can be done with cables, resistance bands, kettlebells, one dumbbell, two dumbbells, a barbell, or a curl-bar, making them one of the most versatile exercises.
-(Of all those options, most people prefer doing them with cables, a single dumbbell, or a curl-bar.)
+You can do overhead extensions with cables, resistance bands, kettlebells, one dumbbell, two dumbbells, a barbell, or a curl bar.
+Most people prefer doing them with cables, a single dumbbell, or a curl bar.

 Compound Then Isolation Lifts